Hackndo/en.hackndo.github.io/_posts/2019-12-17-pass-the-hash.md

 ### Authentication secret

 We said that the client uses a hashed version of their password as a key for the following reason: To avoid storing user passwords in clear text on the server.
-It's hash of the password that is stored instead.
+It's the password's hash that is stored instead.
 This hash is now the **NT hash**, which is nothing but the result of the [MD4](https://fr.wikipedia.org/wiki/MD4) function, **without salt**, nothing.

 ```
 NThash = MD4(password)